Home Compare BMY vs LLY

 Bristol-Myers Squibb Company vs Eli Lilly and Company: Which Stock Looks Stronger in 2026?

-Eli Lilly and Company holds the cleaner structural position, with the lead spread across profitability and valuation.
+Eli Lilly and Company holds the cleaner structural position, with the lead spread across profitability and growth.
 Bristol-Myers Squibb Company still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-07-05

 INDUSTRY COMPARISON